(from left to right: Stephanie Mendoza, Sandra Cernobori, & Crystal Laguna)

 Paly's school code is: 052-350

 This dynamic calendar is updated as visits are scheduled, changed, and/or canceled.
-Please check frequently.
+Please check frequently-- but, note that Naviance has the most up-to-date listing of college visits.
+Also, note some of the entries in the calendar are off campus info session or interview opportunities; click on the college name to expand and see partial details; full details are listed in Naviance.
 Students who list their favorite colleges in Naviance will receive emails as those visits are scheduled.

 The Paly C&CC is located on the first floor of the Tower Building, next to the Guidance Office and across the hallway from the Attendance Office, in the northwest corner of the building facing El Camino Real and Embarcadero Road.